zdelong4/KUbeDescrambler/README.md

 # KUbeDescrambler
 INFO: C++ algorithm for solving a rubiks cube.
-Takes input via the format shown bellow where each character represents a color: www
+Takes input via the format shown bellow where each character represents a color(view raw to see correct format): www
    www
    www